 Discover our guide to the best events on the French Riviera this week or weekend.
 Do not miss any major events such as the Cannes film Festival, Nice and Menton Carnival, Monaco Grand Prix or the Monaco and Cannes Yacht Shows.

 Check our guide often as possible, you will be updated with the best things to do on the French Riviera (exhibitions, shows, races, concerts and more...).

 There’s a new exhibition at the New National Museum in Monaco.
 The Mechanical Garden is an installation by Latifa Echakhch which draws on theatrical and exotic garden themes and has been created specifically for the Museum’s Villa Sauber on the Venue Princesse Grace.
 It’s taking place until the 28th of October and you can get more details at www.nmnm.mc

-It’s the last few weeks of an exhibition called “Occupied Cannes 1942 – 44”.
+It’s the last few days of an exhibition called “Occupied Cannes 1942 – 44”.
 The exhibition aims to show what life was like in Cannes during the occupation by Italian and German forces in the Second World War and to show how the occupation left it’s imprint on the town’s population.
 It features many documents from the municipal archives which catalogue the resistance, the liberation and the arrival of American forces and the Croisette during wartime as well as many other aspects of life in Cannes during the war.
 It’s on at the Espace Calmette in Cannes until the 26th June.

 Former Beatle Ringo Starr has announced a live date for Monaco with his All Starr Band which includes Colin Hay Back and 10cc’s Graham Gouldman.
 They’re lined up to play the Monte Carlo Sporting Summer Festival on July 6th, which is a Friday, and tickets are on sale now.